rapidwebltd/zebra-session-loader/README.md

 DCOM_MAIN_DATABASE_NAME=dbname
 ```

-Now any page that includes `vendor/autoload.php` will automatically used database powered sessions, provided by Zebra sessions.
+Now any page that includes `vendor/autoload.php` will automatically use database powered sessions, provided by Zebra sessions.